 The Support Partner Network is made up of projects that work with adults or children and perform a safeguarding role or aim to increase their wellbeing.
 These projects have signed a briefing agreement to say that they will only share the briefings they receive around their staff and volunteers and that briefings will not be displayed in public places.

-If you would like to use the Support Partner Network, please click the link above and complete the referral form and reference the Support Partner Network in the comments box at the end of the form.
+If you would like to use the Support Partner Network, please fill in the form here.

 Detective Inspector Phil Shakesheff, West Mercia Police